Many people suffer from lower back pain when bending forward without knowing why.

-This raises the question if these MRI findings have any value.
+This contradiction raises the question of these MRI findings to have any value.

 The answer is no, or at least not directly.
-But before I’ll teach you the real problem with the solution I’ll explain to you first what these degenerative changes mean and what their impact is.
+But before I teach you the real problem with the solution, I’ll explain to you first what these degenerative changes mean and what their impact is.

-- Disc Degeneration: Is a natural aging process where your disc holds les water reducing its flexibility.
+- Disc Degeneration: This is a natural aging process where your disc holds less water, reducing its flexibility.

-- Disc signal loss: Is basically the same as disc degeneration.
+- Disc signal loss: This is the same as disc degeneration.

-- Disc height loss: Because of less water in the disc it losses his volume.
+- Disc height loss: Because of less water in the disc, it losses its volume.

-- Disc bulge: A disc that is pushed a little bit outside of his normal position.
+- Disc bulge: A disc that is pushed a little bit outside of its normal position.

-- Disc protrusion: Is a disc bulge which is pushed out more.
+- Disc protrusion: This is a disc bulge that is pushed out more.